Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Examples of Different Choices for the Softening

-Comparing the actual values of $h$, we see that most of the ``adaptive'' methods similarly produce $h\sim$\,constant in the Plummer sphere ``core'' (where the mass density and therefore particle number density is also constant), with rising $h$ at larger radii (where the density declines $\propto r^{-5}$), as desired.
-But as we will discuss in \S~\ref{sec:pros}, we see some ambiguities in the $\hat{\Phi}$ and $\hat{\bf a}$ methods in their normalization, where e.g.\ adopting a more naive $\epsilon \sim \mathcal{O}(1)$ for e.g.\ the $\hat{\Phi}$ method would produce unreasonable small softenings (a factor $\sim m_{\rm particle} / M_{\rm plummer}$ smaller than the inter-particle spacing), in a way which appears to require some manual resolution-dependent rescaling of $\epsilon$.
-For the $\hat{\bf a}$ method, we also see that $h$ actually begins to {\rm rise} again in the central regions: this is because even though the density is constant, the acceleration vanishes (so formally $h$ would diverge if we had a particle exactly at the origin in a well-sampled potential) as $r\rightarrow 0$.
+Comparing the actual values of $\varepsilon$, we see that most of the ``adaptive'' methods similarly produce $\varepsilon\sim$\,constant in the Plummer sphere ``core'' (where the mass density and therefore particle number density is also constant), with rising $\varepsilon$ at larger radii (where the density declines $\propto r^{-5}$), as desired.
+But as we will discuss in \S~\ref{sec:pros}, we see some ambiguities in the $\hat{\Phi}$ and $\hat{\bf a}$ methods in their normalization, where e.g.\ adopting a more naive $\xi \sim \mathcal{O}(1)$ for e.g.\ the $\hat{\Phi}$ method would produce unreasonable small softenings (a factor $\sim m_{\rm particle} / M_{\rm plummer}$ smaller than the inter-particle spacing), in a way which appears to require some manual resolution-dependent rescaling of $\xi$.
+For the $\hat{\bf a}$ method, we also see that $\varepsilon$ actually begins to {\rm rise} again in the central regions: this is because even though the density is constant, the acceleration vanishes (so formally $\varepsilon$ would diverge if we had a particle exactly at the origin in a well-sampled potential) as $r\rightarrow 0$.
+These issues in part (but not entirely) arise from the lack of gauge-invariance of said methods.

+We also repeat the same for a \citet{hernquist:profile} profile (with the same particle number).
+The results are similar, though notably in the center, the profile features a cusp with $\rho \propto r^{-1}$, which means the $\tilde{\rho}$-based methods and tidal ${\bf T}$-based method continue to feature smaller $\varepsilon \propto r^{1/3}$ as $r\rightarrow 0$ (as we would desire for a steep/self-gravitating cusp), while the $\hat{\Phi}$ and $\hat{\bf a}$ methods have $\varepsilon \rightarrow $\,constant (making preserving such a cusp non-linearly more difficult), despite the accelerations at $r\rightarrow 0$ being dominated by the local enclosed mass.